 Little Bee-eater perched on a low acacia branch in Tarangire National Park, Tanzania.

-Keep your eyes low when searching for the Little Bee-eater (Merops pusillus) in the Tarangire National Park.
-Unlike their cousins who prefer high perches, these specialists stay close to the earth.
-You'll find them balanced on thorn shrubs or blades of grass just a few feet up, perfectly positioned to snatch insects off the ground.
+Unlike their larger cousins who prefer the lofty heights of acacia trees, these tiny specialists stay close to the earth.
+Look for them perfectly balanced on low thorn shrubs or even swaying on sturdy blades of grass just a few feet up.
+From these humble perches, they are expertly positioned to snatch passing insects right off the ground.